TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/images_gui.md

 ## Using locations

-A neat feature of the editor is that you can easily view where in the entire project is a particular asset used.
+A rather remarkable feature of the editor is the ability to view where in the entire project is a particular asset used.
 	If it is not used anywhere, it is called "orphaned" and can then be safely removed from the project.